DevHov/Groundwater-Logger-Reading-and-Processing/README.md

-1. raw data import of \*.rsk and \*.hobo or \.csv import 1.1 for \*.rsk the [pyRSKtools](https://docs-static.rbr-global.com/pyrsktools/index.html) from RBR is used 1.2 for \*.hobo due to the encryption of the files the official HOBOware Software (Windows) must be used.
+1. raw data import of \*.rsk and \*.hobo or \.csv import

+1.1 for \*.rsk the [pyRSKtools](https://docs-static.rbr-global.com/pyrsktools/index.html) from RBR is used

+1.2 for \*.hobo due to the encryption of the files the official HOBOware
+    Software (Windows) must be used.
 The GUI is called by the script and automatically saves a converted csv in the same folder.
 This process is only called once.
-If there is already a csv file with amatching serial number the csv is directly imported (this can be done in any OS) 1.3 for \*.csv for any other type of logger data Some preprocessing might be needed - see naming conventions.
+If there is already a csv file with a matching serial number the csv is directly imported (this can be done in any OS)

+1.3 for \*.csv for any other type of logger data some preprocessing might
+    be needed - see naming conventions.

 2. barometric compensation with reference logger
 3. Calibration with initial manual measurement
 4. time-series plot for each well in terms of: